anum94/Topic-Modeling-Sentence-BERT/README.md

-## merck-employee-objectives
+## Topic Modeling using BERT Embedding on Job Description Dataset

-The purpose of this project is to cluster employees using their objectives.This project uses classical NLP techniques as well as state-of-the-art deep learning approaches.
+The goal of this project is to cluster jobs based on their description.This project uses classical NLP techniques as well as state-of-the-art deep learning approaches.
 #### Keywords: LDA, Transformers, K-means, TF-IDF, Word Embedding

+#### quick run through docker image
+There is a flask project that encapsulates the whole project is available as a docker image.
+This image shows result on the whole dataset.

-to pull Docker image:
+To pull Docker image:
 > docker pull anumafzal/topic-model-employee-objective

-to run the pulled image:
+To run the pulled image:
 > docker run --rm -it -p 5000:5000/tcp anumafzal/topic-model-employee-objective:latest

 check ports http://127.0.0.1:5000/ or http://0.0.0.0:5000/

+If anyone is interested in the models used, there is a jupyter notebook that can be used for experiemtation.

 ### 1) Datasets:

-two datasets
-- merck employee dataset: doesn't give good results because data quality is bad
-- job description: used this dataset as a sanity check to ensure that model can give good results
+- job description Dataset.
+Available on Kaggle

 ### 2) Directory Structure: